HaifaS/ExpediaTask-HotelDeals/ABOUT.md

 **Getting started

 Totally new to Knockout?
-The most fun place to start is the online interactive tutorials.
+The most fun place to start is the online interactive tutorials http://learn.knockoutjs.com/ .
 For more details, see
-•	Documentation on the project's website
+•	Documentation on the project's website http://knockoutjs.com/documentation/introduction.html
 •	Online examples at http://knockoutjs.com/examples/

-Downloading Knockout
+Downloading Knockout:
-You can download released versions of Knockout from the project's website.
+You can download released versions of Knockout from the project's website http://knockoutjs.com/downloads/ .

 **Why Knockout?